zephyrproject-rtos/zephyr/samples/basic/button/README.rst

 sample code is configured to work on boards with user defined buttons and that have defined the SW0_* variables.

-To use this sample, you will require a board that defines the user switch in its header file.
-The :file:`board.h` must define the following variables:

-- SW0_GPIO_NAME (or DT_ALIAS_SW0_GPIOS_CONTROLLER)
-- DT_ALIAS_SW0_GPIOS_PIN

-Alternatively, this could also be done by defining 'sw0' alias in the board device tree description file.
+This is done by defining 'sw0' alias in the board device tree description file.

 Building and Running